otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/week-02-apis-express-development-tools/README.md

 ### Task 3 - Smarter Formatting with `lint-staged` _(Medium)_

-Running `npm run prettier:format` formats every file in the project - including `node_modules` - which is slow and unnecessary.
+Running `npm run format:fix` formats every file in the project - including `node_modules` - which is slow and unnecessary.
 Use `lint-staged` to only format files staged for commit.

 **Install:**